tinacms/tina.io/content/blog/using-graphql-with-the-filesystem.md

 > Demo: [here's]() where we made our mistakes

 While this is a simple example, as your content grows in complexity these types of things become difficult spot.
 Mosts CMSs would never let this happen, they require that the shape of your content is well-defined.
-But that's not the only thing they help with, there's something else you may have noticed from our new blog post structure that doesn't feel quite right.
-Notice our author:
+But that's not the only thing they help with, there's something else you may have noticed from our new blog post structure that doesn't feel quite right...

+### Relationships: it's complicated

+Notice our author data:

 ```
 author: